Report: Outside firm gave NCAA evidence of Michigan’s sign-stealing scheme to trigger investigation

 It was unclear who hired the firm to investigate Michigan.

-The NCAA informed the Big Ten, which then notified Michigan’s future opponents.
+The NCAA informed the Big Ten Conference, which then notified Michigan’s future opponents.
 Both Michigan and the Big Ten acknowledged the investigation last week.

 Michigan coach Jim Harbaugh, who served a three-game, university-imposed suspension earlier this season for an unrelated and still unresolved NCAA violations case tied to recruiting, has denied any knowledge or involvement in impermissible scouting of opponents.